dabit3/aws-appsync-react-workshop/README.md

 }
 ```

-Now, let's query for the talk:
+Now, let's query for the talks:

 ```graphql
 query listTalks {